Differentiable Microscopy Designs an All Optical Phase Retrieval Microscope: Introduction

-The rest of the paper is organized as follows.
-In the results section, we first introduce our proposed Differentiable Microscopy ($\partial \mu$) approach.
-Subsequently, we present three differentiable optical architectures designed for all-optical phase retrieval.
-Next, we evaluate the performance of the Generalized Phase Contrast (GPC) method for the same purpose.
+\begin{enumerate} \item We introduce our proposed Differentiable Microscopy ($\partial \mu$) approach, and { investigate its utility across } three {distinctive} optical architectures designed for all-optical phase retrieval.

+\item We evaluate the performance of the Generalized Phase Contrast (GPC) method for the same purpose.
 To gauge the effectiveness, we numerically test multiple variants of all the approaches, on multiple datasets.
-We then experimentally demonstrate a proposed $\partial \mu$ design as a proof-of-concept.
-Last, we critically review all designs yielding intriguing insights into the top-down design of microscopes.
+Further, we critically review all designs yielding intriguing insights into the top-down design of microscopes. \item { We provide a proof-of-concept experimental validation for a learned Fourier-plane filter design.} \end{enumerate}